 The Council's financial controls are set out within financial regulations, allowing significant assurance of the strength of financial management and control throughout the Council.
-Formal accountability letters are sent to senior managers setting out their personal financial responsibilities, including implementation of savings and investments.
+Individual budget and accountability details are sent to budget managers setting out their personal financial responsibilities, including implementation of savings and investments.